Child Abuse/Molestation Awareness Training for Sports Organizations

-The screening of your staff for suitability is accomplished by taking a formal staff application and by running background checks.
-The answers to questions on a formal application can be revealing, especially those dealing with past experience in working with youth and past criminal convictions.
-References should also be obtained on the application and verified.
-The application should also have a consent provision to run a criminal background check and should include all personal identifying information that is required, such as social security number, driver’s license number, and present and past addresses.
+The screening of your staff for suitability is accomplished by taking a formal staff application and running background checks.
+The answers to questions on a formal application can be revealing, especially questions dealing with past experience in working with youth and past criminal convictions.
+The application should include a consent provision to run a criminal background check and should include all personally identifying information that is required, such as social security number, driver’s license number, and present and former addresses.

 There are a number of different types of background checks.
-The least reliable but free are internet sexual offender registry checks.
+The least reliable are internet sexual offender registry checks, which are free.
 Instead, it is strongly recommend that you purchase a criminal background check through a third-party vendor.
-The costs from such vendors can range from $2.00 to $30.00, depending on the quality of the check and the services provided.
+The costs from such vendors can range from $5.00 to $30.00 and beyond, depending on the quality of the check and the services provided.
 We have excellent reports that will assist you in choosing the type of background check and the vendor that is best for you.

 According to a leading vendor, about 9% of applicants will be red flagged with criminal histories and 5% of applicants should be disqualified based on commonly used disqualification criteria.